A Spiritual Journey

 Spirituality is therefore about the real world: yourself, your relationships, your place.

 Soul Walk is a time to engage with the real world through Christian spirituality.
 It’s a time each week to “talk, share and reach together.”
 We allow the Christian Scriptures to move us, challenge us, comfort us, and provoke us.
-We are stirred to be active and honest in how we live life.
+We are stirred to be honest and active in how we live life.

 Who can Come?